pradyuprasad/LockedIn/README.md

 uv run python activity_viz.py summary --minutes 30  # for the last 30 minutes
 ```

+### Session Management
+While tracking is running, you can use the following keyboard commands:
+- `n`: Start a new session (you'll be prompted to enter a session name)
+- `s`: Stop the current session
+- `q`: Quit tracking completely

 ### Convert Timestamps

 If you need to convert UTC timestamps in the database to your local timezone, run: